ardanlabs/gotraining/topics/go/generics/README.md

 This is inital code to showcase the current implementation of the Go spec for generics that can be found [here](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md).
 This code is subject to break and change as the proposal and its implementation is flushed out.

 There is a [go2go](https://go2goplay.golang.org/) playground that will allow you to experiment with the current proposal. `go2go` is a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) that converts generics syntax into regular Go code.
-This is the tooling you need to today to experiment with the draft.
+This is the tooling you need today to experiment with the draft.

 ## Installing Locally